 Download and install Arm® Compiler for Linux.
-You can download Arm Compiler for Linux from the Arm Allinea Studio Downloads page.
+You can download Arm Compiler for Linux from the download page.
 Learn how to install and configure Arm Compiler for Linux, using the Arm Compiler for Linux installation instructions on the Arm Developer website.

-Compile your code with optimization remarks.
+1. Compile your code with optimization remarks.
 To enable optimization remarks, pass one or more of -Rpass=<regex>, -Rpass-missed=<regex>, or Rpass-analysis=<regex> on your compile line.